sardul3/technical-docs/boot-camp/api-dev-mile2.md

 - Strict schema enforcement

 ::: info Structured Data
 Structured data is organized in a predefined format, typically in tables with rows and columns.
-For example, a "Customer" table might have columns for ID, Name, Email, and Address, with each row representing a unique customer.
 :::

 ::: tip ACID Properties